 I’ve got terrible bunions – inherited from my mom.
 I figure that I’ll eventually have to go through surgery, as she has.
 But for now, I definitely have an interest in avoiding that route.

-I don’t wear heals and I’m quite sensible about my feet.
+I don’t wear heels and I’m quite sensible about my feet.
 My husband and I like to joke that you know summer is coming when my Fit-Flops come out, and you know it’s soon winter when my Uggs appear.
 I’ve got a lot of each – but really only one type of winter shoe and one summer one.
 Oh, and I’ve got the cutest penguin shoes from UIN.
 They have got great shoes – and such personality.

 But I digress….